Tag Archives: keywords

 - How much could you spend on keeping them sweet with email and social media?

 This concept, along with inference of the analytics data, can guide businesses to understand which segments of website traffic are worth the marketing effort.
 Remember, your analytics data is more than just examining keywords.
 You can examine your online presence, and infer some answers, as well as guidance for others.
 I love this post from Avinash because it gets into the meat and potatoes of value.
-This is not entirely new; Annastatia Holdren gave great comments during her Adwords training about monitoring the value of your keywords so that you are not paying more for traffic (you can read more on the value of clicks here)
+This is not entirely new; Annastatia Holdren, a paid search evangelist for Google, gave great comments during her Adwords training about monitoring the value of your keywords so that you are not paying more for traffic.

 Key takeaways relevant for business owners looking to review their analytics.

-- Focus on discovering the actions of a segment, not just an individual – analytics is about understanding a group of given traffic.
+- Focus on discovering the actions of a segment, not just an individual – analytics is about understanding a group among total site visitor.

 - Being at the top of a given SERP may be costly in some instances.
 There are many ways to drive customers to your site without going head to head on a keyword which may be expensive to use in an Adword or CPC campaign.
 That expense becomes particularly costly if there are few visitors converting from use of that keyword.